syncfusion-content/xamarin-docs/Xamarin/Rich-Text-Editor/Customization.md

 ## ToolbarPosition

-Rich Text Editor provides toolbar position support, which allows the users to switch the position of the toolbar to horizontal top position and horizontal bottom position.
+Rich Text Editor provides support to switch the position of a toolbar to the top or bottom of the screen.
 The following code example explains how to switch toolbar position in Rich Text Editor.

 {% tabs %}